 Scholarships will be awarded to graduating high school students who plan to attend a higher-education institution in the fall of 2016.
 Scholarships will also be awarded to 2016 fall college sophomores, juniors and seniors.

 Any career or major is eligible for college applicants.
-Scholarship winners will be selected based on school and community involvement, scholastic performance, educational goals, and financial needs.
+Scholarship winners will be selected based on school and community involvement, scholastic performance and educational goals.

 The deadline to submit an application for a Customer Scholarship is March 1 of each year.
 Check back in the fall for the application.

 - A son or daughter of a current Northwest FCS customer; or

 - A son or daughter of an employee of a current Northwest FCS customer (the name of the current customer must be on the application in order to be considered).

 - Grandchildren of Northwest FCS customers are not eligible.